cyschneck/geocat-research/vast/wavelet_p1.md

 - Background
 - Fourier Transform - Frequency, not Time
-- Wavelet Transform -Frequency and Time
+- Wavelet Transform - Frequency and Time

 ## Motivation and Background